Pranshu540/movie-rental-review-system-cs348/README.md

 ## Supported Features:
 ## User Creation and Authentication:
 - Users are prompted to login after starting main.py
-- Can create new user or login to existing user
+- Can create a new user or login to an existing user

 ## Search Filters:
 - Users can filter out movies from the database